 My breaking point

-After yet another email from a user asking me how to solve a problem with the Slack API (they were getting a mysterious
+A few days ago I got yet another email from a user asking me how to solve a mysterious

-missing_scope error) I sat down and tried to understand what was happening.
+I sat down and tried to debug it.

-As I was slowly digging into the problem it began to dawn on me that catching up with API changes, library updates, and UI “improvements” is making my life miserable, and given the low return on investment it’s not the best use of my time.
-I gave up.
+As I was slowly digging into the problem it began to dawn on me that catching up with API changes, library updates, and UI “improvements” is making my life miserable.
+Given the low return on investment I decided it’s not the best use of my time.

 What will happen to the Cloud version?